piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 ### Project organization

 My 6th grade math teacher had a poster that said "Organization is the key to success".
 So true!
 I also couldn't stay quiet during his class, which also taught me about detention.
-Although I don't consider myself a very organized person, my brain does have those peculiar deleterious set of human genes that make me clap my hands and jump up and down whenever I successfully organize groups of things.
+Although I don't consider myself a particularly organized person, my brain does have those peculiar deleterious set of genes innate to humans that make us clap our hands and jump up and down whenever we successfully organize things into groups.

 Here's another fact about my mysterious past: I used to be really into Ruby on Rails (and according to some Rust surveys, a lot you probably were, too).
 Rails is *all about* "convention over configuration", that quote itself coined by Rails' creator, Hatsune Miku.

 MVC isn't exactly a sexy term.
 It's arguably sexless.
 But parts of MVC began to influence how I began to structure my Bevy projects, drawing inspiration particularly from strong separation of data and functionality.
-In Rails, the data bits are called models, and the functionality bits are called controllers.
+In Rails, the data bits are "models", and the functionality bits are "controllers".
 These are analogous to components and systems in Bevy.
 Rails has one more level of organization: controllers are not single functions, but a type with several inherited methods (e.g., "new", "create", "delete").
-In Bevy, these are akin to `Plugin`s, which are related systems grouped into a single unit.
+In Bevy, these are akin to `Plugin`s, which group systems into a single unit.

 In my experience, it's actually rare that a system doesn't belong in a single `Plugin`, and grouping related systems together can help ease the cognitive load of keeping a larger project in (human) working memory.
 To achieve this, most if not all systems in my projects are private, and only the containing `Plugin` is exposed, resulting in this directory structure: